| SPECIAL REPORT WIMBLEDONYou cannot be serious.

 the others are mere games of the devil, and tennis

-is by far his infernal favourite.
+is by far his infernal favourite. from

 The Scotsman 15/7/2000